kushdilip/kushdilip.github.io/content/page/quotes.md

 aliases = ["quotes"]
 +++

 We frequently come across brilliant quotes in books or on internet.
 These quotes inspires us for that moment and we start thinking that this can change our whole life.
-But after sometime(few hours) we totally forget about it.
+But after sometime we totally forget about it.
-So here I am putting up a compiled list of quotes which inspires me to bring the change in living my own life.
+So here I am putting up a compiled list of quotes which inspire me to bring the change in myself.

 <!--more-->
 ---